andrewskyboss/milestone-project-02/assets/documents/Testing.md

 ## JavaScript
 - Ran JavaScript code through [JavaScript JSHINT Service](https://jshint.com/) for code warning & error check.
+  - The following Warning message were received:
+    - Missing semicolon

 ## GENERAL (Site Testing on live page)

+ - Navigation
+   - Clicked Navigation bar Logo/Text and confirmed it returns to Home/Intro.
+   - Clicked About on the navbar and scrolls to correct section.
+   - Clicked Game Reserves on the navbar and scrolls to correct section.
+   - Clicked Contact on the navbar and scrolls to correct section.
+ - About Section
+   - Clicked URL href from "Info supplied by REST Countries API" and site opened on the same tab in the browser.
+Added target="_blank" (which was missing).
+Retested and opens in a new tab in the browser as desired.
+   - Clicked on each link for "[Excerpt from Official Park Website.]" and all are opening in a new tab in the browser as expected.
+ - Contact section
+   - Clicked Submit button without any form entries.
+Expected warning popup retuned of "Please fill out this field".
+Further, tested all required form fields for same.
+   - Checked that Radio buttons give option for either/or selection, and not both.

 ### Cross Browser and Cross Device Testing